modlab246/TREM2_PTB/geomx/img/tmp.md

 1. Save the mask for bounding box
 2. Save composite with mask
 3. Save the original annotation
 4. Save the subset of the composite within the mask

+# load_211/221/222/223_mat.ipynb

+Using the same intensities as save_channel.ipynb, we save full mosaic plots of the tissue sections with spots highlighted with and without labels.

+Because of the size of the channel files, individual matrices are deleted and memory is freed up.
+This was run on a computer with 64 GB of RAM.

+## Text placement